FORWRDFORWRDHQ

 Here's what nobody tells you about pickleball improvement: elite players have mastered what happens in the 15-20 seconds between points.

 Think about your last heated match.
 You probably remember the spectacular winners and unforced errors.
-But you've forgotten the micro-moments that actually decided the outcome: the frustrated head shake after a missed drop shot that led to three straight errors, or the rushed serve after losing a long rally that sailed wide.
+But you've forgotten the micro-moments that actually decided the outcome: the frustrated HEAD shake after a missed drop shot that led to three straight errors, or the rushed serve after losing a long rally that sailed wide.

 Professional players have codified these between-point moments into specific routines.
 It's not superstition—it's sports psychology made systematic.